sordgom/seed_in_graph/README.md

 # Usage
 Before running the GraphQL server, make sure that you have set the following environment variables:

-ETH_NODE_URL: the URL of the Ethereum node to connect to
-SMART_CONTRACT_ABI: the path to the smart contract ABI file
+`NEAR_NODE_URL`: the URL of the NEAR Protocol node to connect to `NFT_CONTRACT_ADDRESS`: the address of the deployed NFT contract

-SMART_CONTRACT_ADDRESS: the address of the deployed smart contract To start the GraphQL server, run the following command:
+To start the GraphQL server, run the following command:
 ```
 npm start
 ```